 Price: CAD$140

-In a Nutshell: Part of an emerging category of category-busting high power LED lights that have the compactness & self-contained nature of low power lights; incredible & stunning 550 lumen output in a tiny 112g package; non-replaceable built-in LiIon battery; spectacular example of modern tech, in an affordable, well made, high-performance headlight.
+In a Nutshell: Part of as now established category of high power LED lights that have the compactness & self-contained nature of previous era low power lights; fantastic 550 lumen spot beam performance in a 112g package; a great example of the contemporary bike lighting tech - affordable, well made, and high-performing.

-Light & Motion's Urban series of lights made their debut in 2011.
+Light & Motion's Urban series of lights made their debut in 2011, and this same basic light design continues to be sold today (as the "Vis" series).
 Despite the "Urban" moniker, this is a family of well made, elegantly-sized high powered lights suitable for all types of riding.
-Prices aren't the cheapest for this type of light, but they're still on the affordable end of the spectrum (esp. compared to the CAD$300+ you'd typically have to spend for a high power light a decade ago).
+Prices aren't the cheapest for this type of light, but they're still on the affordable end of the spectrum (esp. compared to the CAD$300+ you'd typically have to spend for a high power light back in the late 90s/early 2000s).

-The Urban 550's output is fantastic given its form factor, providing the most output I've experienced in a bike light since the MagicShine 900.
-At the 550 lumen high setting, you'll feel like you're riding behind a BMW.
+The Urban 550's output is fantastic given its form factor.
+At the 550 lumen high setting, you'll feel like you're riding beind some sort of motorized vehicle.
 The 275 medium setting is friendlier to oncoming traffic, while still being enough to light your way when you need to compete with motorized traffic.
 In the absence of motorized traffic, the 140 lumen low setting is ideal for quiet rural road riding.
-In fact, the low setting is my workhorse mode in this environment, as it very easily and effectively lights your way, without being so bright that your peripheral vision becomes compromised.
+In this environment, it effectively lights your way, without being so bright that your peripheral vision becomes compromised, not will you have "range anxiety" with the 6hr runtime.
+In fact, the low setting is my workhorse mode.

 A unique feature of the Urban 550 are these small amber ports on either side, designed to provide a measure of side visibility.
 These will be more useful to flat bar users.
 If you're like me and prefer to have your hands on the brake hoods on your road bike's drop bars, your wrists and arms will block the side visibility ports.

-The Urban series of lights have a nice swivelling integrated mount, which adapts nicely to different diameter handlebars.
-It also eliminates the need to buy additional mounts to mount the light to different bikes.
+The Urban series of lights have a nice swivelling integrated strap mount, which adapts nicely to different diameter handlebars.
+This has become my preferred style of mount.
+It also eliminates the need to buy additional mounts, making it easy to move from bike to bike.
 Also included in the box is a helmet mount.

 The Urban 550 is an amazing front light, unimaginable when I first started night riding in the mid 1990s.
 It packs an incredible output in a 112g package, at 5:1 lumen-to-gram ratio.

 If you're looking for a serious performing no-nonsense front light, I can highly recommend the Urban 550.
 It's the nicest front light I've yet owned.
-For the 2015 season, Light & Motion has introduced the Urban 2.0 series (a minor evolution of the original series, the core formula remains the same), and the Urban 650 is the current equivalent model.
-There is now an Urban 800 model topping the range.
+In 2015, Light & Motion introduced the Urban 2.0 series, the first of the very minor updates to the line, and there have been only minor updates since.
+In 13 years, the the core formula has remained the same.
+The Vis Pro 1000 Trail/Blacktop is the current range-topping model.

 Price: ~CAD$55-$65